DUI Lawyer in Indianapolis Helping Clients Get Charges Reduced or Dismissed

 At this moment, it’s up to the officer’s discretion to determine whether a driver failed a test.
-The potential turning point for your driving under the influence case is when our Indianapolis DUI attorneys challenge the legality of the police’s decision to pull you over and demand you take a field sobriety test, a breathalyzer test, or a chemical test.
+The potential turning point for your driving under the influence case is when our Indianapolis DUI lawyer challenges the legality of the police’s decision to pull you over and demands you take a field sobriety test, a breathalyzer test, or a chemical test.

 This is also because breathalyzer tests aren’t always believable or accurate, and results sometimes can’t be used as evidence in court.
 Blood alcohol testing might only be reliable and accurate after several stages of testing have been completed.

-There are several dynamics involved in a DUI conviction, and a not guilty verdict might be possible depending on the circumstances.
+There are several dynamics involved in a DUI charge, and a not-guilty verdict might be possible depending on the circumstances.
 If you were caught driving drunk, you have legal rights, and it’s our legal defense that might change the trajectory of your DUI case.

-Use the best DUI lawyer for your DUI offense with a proven track record for getting clients’ results.
-Book a free case evaluation for immediate legal assistance today: (317) 623-4546.
+Use the best DUI attorney for your DUI offense with a proven track record for getting clients’ results.
+Book a free case evaluation for immediate legal services today: (317) 623-4546.